rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Chem vs AllChem
 ===============

-The majority of “basic” chemical functionality (e.g. reading/writing molecules, substructure searching, molecular cleanup, etc.) is in the Chem module.
-More advanced, or less frequently used, functionality is in AllChem.
+The majority of “basic” chemical functionality (e.g. reading/writing molecules, substructure searching, molecular cleanup, etc.) is in the :api:`rdkit.Chem` module.
+More advanced, or less frequently used, functionality is in :api:`rdkit.Chem.AllChem`.
 The distinction has been made to speed startup and lower import times; there's no sense in loading the 2D->3D library and force field implementation if one is only interested in reading and writing a couple of molecules.
 If you find the Chem/AllChem thing annoying or confusing, you can use python's “import ... as ...” syntax to remove the irritation:

 >>> from rdkit.Chem import AllChem as Chem
 >>> m = Chem.MolFromSmiles('CCC')